j-pettit/j-pettit/README.md

 I'm a software developer from Canada.

-Below you'll find some of the projects I have on the table as well as some I've completed that I'm particularly proud of.
+Below you'll find some of the projects I have on the table as well as some that I've completed.
 Learn more about me on my [website](https://www.jpettit.ca) and feel free to reach out.

 👨‍💻 Projects I’m currently working on:
 - A collection of financial tools